Philippe-C/datasciencecoursera/README.md

 # datasciencecoursera
-This is the remote repo for the data scientist's toolbox project assigment
+This is the remote repo for the data scientist's toolbox project assignment